 Having said all that … an SLA does not really matter in real-world economic terms.

-Whatever the terms are (e.g., credits, rebates, etc.), the economics won’t matter.
+Whatever the terms are (e.g., credits, rebates, etc.), the economics won’t matter in almost any practical scenario, especially over time.
 Getting $3k back on a $100k ACV contract is irrelevant and doesn’t help.
 And if there are any real-world damages, any SLA credits or payments won’t move the needle.
 On your side, if need be, keep a small reserve for your SLA.
 You’ll likely not pay out too much, if anything, in the end.

 And whatever the terms are, the document itself won’t keep the service running.
 An SLA can’t stop an outage, a security breach, or really anything on its own.